Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 But those are not the only avenues you can explore.
 Going back in history, you’ll learn that traditional European kitchen design allowed different people to express their histories through the kitchen.
 That’s an avenue you can explore.

 Therefore, you can use finishes and décor tied to your family history.
-This will make the space not only welcoming but also sentimental to you and your family.
+This will make the space welcoming and sentimental to you and your family.

 35. Use Open Shelves